04 Nov 5 financial literacy activities for the whole family

 People with financial literacy skills make better financial decisions and manage money better than those without these skills.
 Those who attain these skills at a younger age fare better than those who do not.

 Talking about money as a family is an important part of helping kids develop a healthy relationship with money.
 Children learn from watching adults, so by talking openly and honestly about money, you’re showing them that money is not taboo.
-By including children in basic financial decisions, they’ll ultimately feel more confident in their money-making decision.
+By including children in financial decisions, they’ll ultimately feel more confident in their money-making decisions.

 To help families improve their financial literacy skills throughout the year, ABC Life Literacy Canada offers five financial literacy activities for the family to do together.

 To download more activities like these, visit FamilyLiteracyFirst.ca and sign up for a free account.
 HSBC Family Literacy First is a free program created by ABC Life Literacy Canada and supported by HSBC Bank Canada, to bring parents and children together to practice family literacy.
-Hear from parents who have taken the program.